raviteja-adhoni/Government-School-Website-/README.md

-# This is a government school showcasing details about the school
+# This is a government school website showcasing details about the school